 Instead, they decide where would they like to work.
 That’s because the demand for surveyors is high and continues to grow.
 High demand means job security and great benefits.

-Surveyors also collaborate with many other professionals including engineers, architects, attorneys, realtors, developers, contractors and land owners.
+Surveyors also collaborate with many other professionals including engineers, architects, attorneys, realtors, developers, contractors, and advise land owners.

 How to become a Surveyor